nicopap/cuicui_layout/README.md

 ## Using `cuicui_layout`

-1. Chose which crate you want to use:
+First, chose which crate you want to use:

-    - Interested in a ready-made UI library on top of `bevy_ui`? [`cuicui_layout_bevy_ui`] is for you!
+- Interested in a ready-made UI library on top of `bevy_ui`? [`cuicui_layout_bevy_ui`] is for you.
 - Want more flexibility?
-Using `cuicui_layout` on top of `bevy_sprite` will let you integrate your UI with a lot of 3rd party crates that only work with sprites!
+Using [`cuicui_layout`] on top of `bevy_sprite` will let you integrate your UI with a lot of 3rd party crates that only work with sprites.
-      [`cuicui_layout_bevy_sprite`] is for you!
+  [`cuicui_layout_bevy_sprite`] is for you.
 - Using a custom renderer or want your UI to be part of the 3D environment?
-      Build on top of [`cuicui_layout`] itself then!
+  Build on top of [`cuicui_layout`] itself then.
-2. Add the chosen crate as a dependency to your crate. `cargo add cuicui_layout_bevy_ui`
-3. Use the [`dsl!`] macro to build a UI (text representation coming soon).
-4. That's it!
-You are now using `cuicui_layout`, congratulations!
-   Make sure to check the [`LayoutDsl`] docs to learn the current capabilities of `cuicui_layout`.

-Please note that `cuicui_layout` won't magically make sprite components work in UI nodes.

-First add your chosen integration crate to your `Cargo.toml`:
+Secondly, add your chosen integration crate to your `Cargo.toml`:

 ```toml
 [dependencies]